Engelbert Dollfuss: Early life

 After the war, he was still a student and was employed by the Lower Austrian Peasants' Union, which helped him to secure his material existence, and it was here where Dollfuss gained his first political experience.
-There, he organised peasants to help them recover from the war, as well as shield them from the influences of Judaism, Freemasonry and Marxism.
 Being recognised for the abilities he showed at the Union, he was sent for further studies to Berlin.
 In Berlin, he began to garner dislike for some of his professors, as academia there was substantially influenced by liberalism and socialism.
 In his studies, he devoted himself to the Christian principles of economics.
 In Germany, he became a member of the Federation of German Peasants' Union and of the Preussenkasse – essentially, a central bank for member cooperatives, where he gained practical experience.
 In Germany, he met his future wife Alwine Glienke, a descendant of a Pomeranian family.
 Dollfuss often met with Carl Sonnenschein, leader of social activities of students and the pioneer of the Catholic movement in Berlin.

 After returning to Vienna, he was a secretary of the Lower Austrian Peasants' Union.
 He devoted his efforts to consolidating that industry.
 Dollfuss was instrumental in the founding of the regional Chamber of Agriculture of Lower Austria, becoming its secretary and a director; the Federation of Agriculture and the Agricultural Labourers' Insurance Institute; in organising the new Agrarian policy of Lower Austria and in laying the foundations for the corporative organisation of agriculture.
 A few years later, he was a representative of Austria at the International Agrarian Congress, where his proposals made him internationally known in that sphere.
 He was seen as an unofficial leader of the Austrian peasantry.

 On 1 October 1930 Dollfuss was appointed the president of the Federal Railways, the largest industrial corporation in Austria.
 There, Dollfuss came into contact with all branches of the industry.
 In March 1931, he was appointed Federal Minister of Agriculture and Forestry.